 We have published our first Climate Stewardship Report.
 The Report launches a refreshed and updated climate change strategy, which includes new ambitions, targets and actions all designed to escalate activity on climate change.
-It builds on our long-standing commitment within EdenTree in tackling climate risk and aims to ensure we remain as focused as ever on delivering real-world impact and decarbonisation now.
+It builds on our long-standing commitment within EdenTree in addressing climate risk and supporting de-carbonisation.
 The Report is available here.